RTEMS/rtems-docs/filesystem/call_development.rst

 of the RTEMS filesystem; otherwise the search will start from the current directory.

-The OPS table evalformake() function for the parent’s filesystem is used to locate the node that will be the parent of the new link.
-It will also locate the start of the new path’s name.
+The OPS table evalformake() function for the parent's filesystem is used to locate the node that will be the parent of the new link.
+It will also locate the start of the new path's name.
 This name will be used to define a child under the parent directory.

 If the parent is found, the routine will determine if the hard link that